rehierl/abstract-properties/12-x-doctree-traversal/12-6-reversed-post-order/2-2-general-pattern.md

                  |-s(n)-----------|
 ```

-Note that even a post-order trace is a sequence of interleaved child orders.
+Note that even a reversed post-order trace can be described as a sequence of
+interleaved child orders.

 <!-- ======================================================================= -->
 ## a tag-based syntax